High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

 To validate our method, we compare the 7 methods described in~\tabref{SMO_tab:dragon_meth} on the optimization of the ``\texttt{DRAGON}' aircraft concept with 5 and 10 points for the initial DoE as before.

 As mentioned above, we are doing 10 runs for every method based on 10 starting DoE sampled by LHS to quantify the methods randomness.
 For every method and every starting DoE, we are running the method for a budget of 150 infill points, hence evaluating the black-box 155 times for the 5 point DoE and 160 times for the 10 point DoE.
 The results are given on~\figref{SMO_res_optim_dragon5} for the 5 point DoE and on~\figref{SMO_res_optim_dragon10} for the 10 point DoE.
 More precisely,~\figref{SMO_convmidragon5} and~\figref{SMO_convmidragon10} display the convergence curves for the 7 methods and, to visualize the data dispersion, the boxplots of the 10 best solutions after 100 evaluations are shown in~\figref{SMO_mini_midragon5} and~\figref{SMO_mini_midragon10}.
 This computer experiments setup and figures are similar to what can be found in~\cite{SciTech_cat}.
+We note also that for this study, the computational cost of building the GP model is assumed to be negligible compared to the cost of evaluating the objective and the constraints at a given point.
+In fact, one simulation related to DRAGON is taking 2 to 5 minutes, which means half a day for a total of 150 simulations and around 60 days of computational time for running all the optimizations related to test case in this section.

+These results confirm the previous analyses made on the analytic test cases.
+First, the methods without PLS (GD, CR and HH) converge slightly better with a 5 point DoE, although this effect is less significant in this case because 5 or 10 points are both small quantities compared to 150 iterations and also because the search space is larger than before.
+Second, the methods with PLS (CR-PLS, HH-PLS\_3D and HH-PLS\_12D) greatly benefit from a bigger starting DoE because the more representative the initial data, the more relevant the computed principal components.

+We note that a small DoE could lead to have PLS methods stuck in irrelevant zones as it might not be well-posed.
+In fact, in the case where an important part of the design space is not featured in the DoE, the available data will not be able to learn on this zone and thus the approximate representative space (computed by the PLS) will be sub-optimal.